 Indoor tournaments are sometimes held at Soham over a winter weekend.
 Handicap doubles matches are played with each match played within a time limit.
 See Indoor croquet formats ( 33kb) for more details of the playing arrangements.

-In addition to the above, some clubs in East Anglia organise their own open tournaments which are available to all individuals who are members of the national Croquet Association, and which appear in the official CA fixture list.
-A summary of these can be found in this site under CA Tournaments in East Anglia, along with links to tournament reports where available.
+In addition to the above, some clubs in East Anglia organise their own open tournaments which are available to all individuals who are associates of Croquet England, and which appear in the official CqE fixture list.
+A summary of these can be found in this site under Open Tournaments in East Anglia, along with links to tournament reports where available.